nuuuwan/news_lk3_data/README.md

 ### Diplomacy towards the existence of the Maldives

 *2024-10-13 19:25:00* · [`virakesarilk`](https://www.virakesari.lk/article/196191) · `ta`

+India maintains economic ties with Maldives while balancing competition from China and US in regional leadership and strategic security.

+🟩

 On the one hand, India has a peaceful economic agreement among the countries of the Born, and is trying to maintain domination in its region..
 Not only China but also the United States in this regional leadership and strategic security affairs is increasingly pursuing the influence of Indian interests.